ukncsc/secure-development-and-deployment/4-secure-your-development-environment.md

   If an attacker is able to compromise a developer's environment they will inherit the same level of permissions and access as that developer.
 Placing additional controls between your developer environments and critical systems will help to reduce this impact.

-  For example, the use of multi-factor authentication will make it harder for an attacker to leverage stolen credentials and access tokens.
+  For example, the use of multi-factor authentication will make it harder for an attacker who has compromised a device to leverage stolen keys, credentials and access tokens.
 Automated security testing and a multi-person review process as part of your deployment pipeline can help catch and prevent onward impact.

 * **Trust your developers, verify their actions**